 |Phase I with the Aubrey Holes that the Bluestones occupied|

-We have 12 months a year and each have a lunar cycle that lasts (from New Moon to New moon ) 29.53 days.
-We have shown in my last book 'The Stonehenge Enigma' that there was 56 Bluestones (2 x 28) and we can show that this was used as a very accurate (99.8%) moon and eclipse calendar, which could compensate for the 0.47 day difference between the moon cycle and a 30 day standard cycle.
+We have 12 months a year and each has a lunar cycle that lasts (from New Moon to New Moon ) 29.53 days.
+We have shown in my last book 'The Stonehenge Enigma' that there was 56 Bluestones (2 x 28), and we can show that this was used as a very accurate (99.8%) moon and eclipse calendar, which could compensate for the 0.47 day difference between the moon cycle and a 30 day standard cycle.

 In history, we know that in the eighth century B.C.E., civilizations all over the world either discarded or modified their old 360-day calendars.
 The 360-day calendars had been in use for the greater part of the past millenniums.
-In many places, month lengths immediately after that change were not fixed, but were based instead upon observation of the sky.
+In many places, month lengths immediately after that change were not fixed but were based instead on observation of the sky.

 Priest-astronomers were assigned the duty of declaring when a new month began – it was usually said to have started at the first sighting of a new moon.
 Month length at that time was simply the number of days that passed from one new lunar crescent to the next.